[Last updated: 15 October 2017]

 Rani Padmini’s Jauhar in the year 1303 is a telling tale for all the guides at Chittorgarh.
 The worldwide web is full of stories related to her Jauhar, and her life was adapted into a Hindi television series by a popular channel.

 Rani Padmini was the 15th queen of Rawal Ratan Singh, the ruler of the Mewar dynasty during 1302 – 1303 CE.
 She was known for her exquisite beauty.
-According to the 16th century poem – Padmavat, Allaudin Khilji was obsessed with Rani Padmini and wanted to add her to his harem.
-Khilji was a powerful ruler of the Mughal dynasty.
-He stopped the food supplies to Chittorgarh fort and laid a condition that he would not siege warfare on Chittorgarh if he is given a glimpse of Rani Padmini once.
+According to the 16th century poem – Padmavat, Allaudin Khilji was a powerful ruler of the Khilji dynasty and was obsessed with Rani Padmini.
+He stopped food supplies to Chittorgarh fort and laid a condition that he would not siege warfare on Chittorgarh if he is given a glimpse of Rani Padmini once.
 Ratan Singh agreed to Khilji’s whimsical request and arranged for him to see Rani Padmini from the men’s palace using a special arrangement of mirrors.

 After Khilji saw Padmini, he turned back on his words.
 While Ratan Singh was seeing him off at the gates of Chittorgarh, Khilji’s men captured Ratan Singh.
 Rani Padmini fought the Khilji dynasty to rescue her husband and a battle ensued that killed Ratan Singh.
 When the Rajputs sensed that defeat was inevitable, Rani Padmini along with 16000 Rajput women committed a mass suicide called Jauhar.